eyereasoner/Koreografeye-Plugin/Koreografeye-Email/README.md

 # Koreografeye Email plugin

-An plugin to send an email to an address.
+A Koreografeye plugin to send an email to an address.

 ## Install

 ```
-npm install koreografeye-email
+yarn add koreografeye-email
 ```

 Change the config.jsonld configuration file and add the plugin definition.